A

 vitamin D comes from sunlight, although it is also found in oily fish,

+eggs and is added to some foods such as breakfast cereals.
 Prof Peter Weissberg, from the British Heart Foundation, cautioned that the patients seemed no better at exercise.

 And